-For this summer 2021 the Spanish General Directorate of Traffic has updated its list of speed cameras in the province of Málaga, with a total of 54 speed cameras.
+For the summer of 2021 the Spanish General Directorate of Traffic updated its list of Malaga speed cameras, with a total of 54 radars.
 It is expected to be a busy summer in terms of travelling around our beautiful province and if we prefer to spend our money on cold beers and pescaito instead of fines, it is worth bearing in mind where these fixed speed cameras (properly signposted), stretch radars (those that force you to respect the maximum speed limit for several kilometres) and hidden mobile speed cameras are located.

 Speed cameras in Malaga Summer 2021